-luminance is a scientific measure of how bright a surface appears.
-So luminance is a measure of the perceived brightness of light reaching the human eye, considering both the amount of light emitted or reflected from a surface and the spectral sensitivity of the human eye.
+Luminance is a measure of the perceived brightness of light reaching the human eye, considering both the amount of light emitted, transmitted, or reflected from a surface and the human eye’s sensitivity to different wavelengths of light.
+In simpler terms, luminance quantifies how bright a surface appears to the human eye under given conditions.

-- Imagine a lamp shining in a dark room.
-While the lamp emits a certain total light (total light emitted), the actual brightness (luminance) of a wall that light falls onto depends on several factors:
+- For example, imagine a lamp shining in a dark room.
+While the lamp emits a certain amount of total light (luminous flux), the actual brightness (luminance) of a wall the light falls on depends on several factors:

-- Our eyes are more sensitive to green light than blue light.
-So, even if two surfaces receive the same amount of light, a green one will appear brighter due to this difference in spectral sensitivity.
+- Spectral Sensitivity: Human eyes are more sensitive to green light than to blue or red light.
+Therefore, even if two surfaces receive the same light, a green surface will appear brighter than a blue one because of the eye’s higher sensitivity to green wavelengths.

 -